 |Total Width from Crank Arm||101mm||90mm||84mm||84mm||89mm|

 |Bearings||3 Cartridge Bearings||EVO+||dual angular contact, metal retainer||dual angular contact, metal retainer||dual angular contact, metal retainer|

 |Cage Material||6061 Aluminum||extruded/CNC machined aluminum||annodized aluminum||annodized aluminum||annodized aluminum|

 |Pedal Wrench Type||8mm allen||8mm allen||8mm allen||8mm allen||8mm alllen|

 Our Analysis and Test Results

 The Xpedo GFX is a wide-bodied clipless platform pedal with four traction pins on each side, built for the rigors of downhill racing.
 Its large platform design, widely spaced grub pins, and retracting engagement allow for a firm, confident feel while unclipped.
-This full feature pedal is our Top Pick for Downhill and Enduro riding.
-The largest in our test, they have substantial surface area and provide excellent traction.
+This full feature pedal is the previous winner of our Top Pick for Downhill and Enduro riding, bested recently by the Shimano Saint M820.
+The largest in our test, they have a substantial surface area and provide excellent traction.
 They feature adjustable release tension, and the traction pins can be adjusted up and down.
 Their Chromoly steel axles ride on three precision sealed bearings, and they're available in five colors.
-Xpedo calls their spring loaded retention system the Latitude entry system; it's a clever design that aids in engagement.
+Xpedo calls their spring-loaded retention system the Latitude entry system; it's a clever design that aids in engagement.
 While there are some technical differences in the clipless mechanism itself, the feel of engagement and float are very similar to the Shimano SPD.

 The traction, feel, and adjustability of the Xpedo GFX were excellent.
 Their overall score, dragged down by their heft and below average mud performance, wasn't quite enough to overcome their advantages.